Jelly-RDF/pyjelly/docs/getting-started.md

 {{ code_example('rdflib/07_serialize_flat.py')}}

-The flat method transmits the data as a continuous sequence of statements, keeping it simple.
+The flat method transmits the data as a continuous sequence of statements, keeping it simple and ordered.
 For more precise control over frame serialization you can use [lower-level API](api.md)

 ### File extension support

-RDFLib will auto-detect the format, so its not always necessary to pass `format="jelly"` parameter:
+You can generally omit the `format="jelly"` parameter if the file ends in `.jelly` – RDFLib will auto-detect the format:

 {{ code_example('rdflib/03_parse_autodetect.py') }}